open-policy-agent/eopa/docs/enterprise-opa/tutorials/testing/live-impact-analysis.md

 ## Overview

 In this tutorial we'll be walking through the LIA feature with an example policy.
-We will send sample traffic to Enterprise OPA and use LIA to compare the results from two versions of a policy.
+We will send sample traffic to EOPA and use LIA to compare the results from two versions of a policy.

 Our demo architecture looks like this: